A-Z-99/CMPT353-Final-Project/README.md

 # Notes
 Each subtopic of the project is contained in a directory with the individual analyses contained in subdirectories.
 Read the readmes for any setup information.
-If no readme is present, just run `run-pipeline.py` (ensure your current directory is the same as `run-pipeline.py`)
+If no readme is present, just run `run-pipeline.py` (ensure your current directory is the same as the relevant`run-pipeline.py`)

 # Dataset sources